lacyyy/DZSimulator/docs/TASKS-AND-FEATURE-IDEAS.md

     - Add CSGO Danger Zone Map cycle info / announcer
     - Add ingame respawn announcer (like DZMonitor)?
     - Determine player spawns with navmesh (found in game dir or extracted from bsp file) ?
+        - Or use the "trigger_survival_playarea" entity, it marks the playable area, right?

 ## TESTING / REQUIREMENTS RESEARCH